 PEAK Presentations from your Colleagues

-Hear your colleagues present real-world examples of how they implemented lessons learned on esthetics and implants from the 2023 Spring meeting.
+Hear your colleagues present real-world examples of how they implemented lessons learned on implants and endo from the 2024 Fall meeting.
 Nothing to present?
 Come anyway, the best lessons are often learned from your colleagues.

 AGD Subject Code - 130 Electives7.0 Credit Hours Available

-Evening Social Event - Dinner at the Grand Concourse
+Evening Social Event - Dinner and cake baking competition at Normandy Farm

 Learning Objectives: